Welcome to CIS-106-Linux Fundamentals

 - Basic components of a personal computer

-- If you find that the content of the course is too much or that you have too many gaps in your knowledge, I suggest that you take this course after CIS 180 and CIS 116.
+- If you find that the content of the course is too much or that you have too many gaps in your knowledge, I suggest that you take CIS-107 then CIS 180 or CIS 116.

 - If you do not have a decent computer (one that can be used for virtualization) you will have a very poor experience in this course.
-For this reason, I have alocated a computer in the lab (H311) that you can use.
-You will need to contact me ahead of time so I can setup a user for you.
+Contact me to discuss your options.

 - Books